 Shappi Khorsandi is a sought after cultural commentator.
 Appearing on ITV’s Sunday Edition, BBC Radio 4’s Woman’s Hour, Radio 5 Live, BBC World Service & LBC and also in The Guardian, The Independent, Metro and on BBC News website.
 She was also a panellist on BBC’s Question Time.
-Shappi has presented a series for Open University and is a regular roving reporter for BBC South’s Inside Out.
-She has gigged internationally in the United States, the Middle East, Singapore, Australia and Amsterdam.
+Shappi has presented a series for Open University.
+She is a regular roving reporter for BBC South’s Inside Out.
+Shappi has gigged internationally in the United States, the Middle East, Singapore, Australia and Amsterdam.

 Keep It In The Khorsandi Family

 Comedy is a family business for the Khorsandi’s.
 In Los Angeles, Shappi performed in a seven week sell out run with her brother in a show called How to be Iranian as well as starring in her own one hour show.
 Other work in America included a month long tour supporting her father in his extremely popular stand up show.